herczogzoltan/readwise-postman/README.md

 3. Modify your environment to use the **access token** you've got!

+## Readwise API

+[Here you can find](https://readwise.io/api_deets) some information about the endpoints and how to use them

 ## Feedback

 Feedback is really important to me.
 In case you found anything that could be improved, doesn't make sense or just lame, please [open an issue](https://github.com/herczogzoltan/readwise-postman/issues/new).